cozely/colour/README.md

 # colour

-Go package for color representation and manipulation
+Go package for color representation and manipulation.